jetbrains-academy/Functional_Programming_Scala/Expressions over Statements/What is an Expression/task.md

 When programming in an imperative style we tend to build functions out of statements.
 We instruct the compiler on the exact steps and the order in which they should be performed in order to get to the desired result.
-A typical function goes like this: get the date from here, modify it, save it there.
+A typical function goes like this: get the data from here, modify it, save it there.
 It manipulates the data which lives somewhere outside the function itself.
 This notion contradicts the meaning of a function which we acquired while learning maths at school.
 There, functions didn't modify anything.